Skip to main content

 5) The audio claims "It's up to us whether or not we believe" a person we trust.
 Yet trusting in someone's word without checking its veracity is a demonstrable logic fallacy in critical thinking, especially if we do not know who that person actually is.
 They are hijacking your mind by asking you to artificially access feelings of trust in your memory so that you will transfer those feelings to the one speaking in the audio.

-6) It compares not knowing how some technology is beyond most of our understanding but "I trust them".
+6) It compares this credulity to how some technology is beyond most of our understanding but we say "I trust them".
 This ignores the fact that we can see these things at work with our own eyes, therefore trust is not in question.
 We cannot see the so-called Trinity, therefore, we would have to find another way to identify whether the claim that God is a Trinity is true or false, namely in the very book that they claim to draw the teaching from: the Bible.

 9) They are making the claim that it is "completely true" while dodging providing any such proof and trying to trick the reader into simply accepting that claim without question.